RohanSreelesh/Ghost-vs-Hunters/README.md

 Compilation Instructions:

 make - to compile

-make clean - to clean object files and executable
+make clean - to delete object files and executable

 Launching instructions:
 ./a5